Apartment | 2 bedrooms | sleeps 4

 Very spacious ground floor flat in old Victorian villa with its own private front door giving guests direct access to the large garden edging the sea loch and leading directly to the shore via a wee slipway.

-The picturesque Crinan Canal, immediately across the road, is ideal for biking and walks / jogs along the tow path.
+The picturesque Crinan Canal, immediately across the road, is ideal for biking and walks or jogs along the tow path.
 Crinan Canal passes through 9 miles of beautiful countryside from Ardrishaig on Loch Gilp ( part of Loch Fyne ) to the wee village of Crinan where Para Handy's famous old Clyde Puffer - the Vital Spark is moored.
 The tow path is part of The National Cycling Network

 You can smell the sea and hear the oystercatchers, ducks and seabirds from the house or garden.
 The house despite its age is well equipped for the present with modern kitchen, separate dining room and pleasant sitting room with wood-burning stove.
 There are two good-sized double bedrooms (or twin if desired - just ask ) and there's a comfortable sofa bed in the sitting room should there be an extra guest.
 Wi fi is free.
-Heating and cooking is by prepaid electric meter and £80 credit is supplied for your use for the week you come to stay,
+Heating and cooking is by prepaid electric meter and £50 credit is supplied for your use for the time you come to stay,

 Lots to do in the area including walking, biking, water sports, etc. The bowling green and tennis courts are less than 5 mins walk from the house.
 There is a local indoor swimming pool at Lochgilphead (approx. 1 mile away).
 Seaside House is situated about half way between Lochgilphead and Ardrishaig on the route to Campbeltown.